 - Borlotti beans (also known as cranberry beans or Roman beans) have a very similar appearance to pinto beans.
 Great in soups and stews, these beans are used primarily in Mediterranean cuisine.

 - Red kidney beans are a decent substitute for pinto beans in that their inner texture is similar.
-However, a word of warning: the skin on kidney beans is tougher than that of the pinto bean.
-That may influence the texture of the overall dish.
+However, a word of warning: the skin on kidney beans can be tough and may influence the texture of the overall dish.

 - Anasazi beans (also called Aztec beans) are in the same family as pinto beans – and are used in many Latin American dishes.
 While this ancient bean is a decent alternative to pinto beans, keep in mind that it cooks much more quickly.

 I serve these hearty beans as part of a warming winter feast – or as a mid-summer BBQ side dish at the cookout.
-They’re super versatile!
-They work with anything from a strawberry, tomatillo and watermelon salad to oven baked broccoli tots to spicy cucumber salad to… well, pretty much anything.
-You get the idea 🙂
+These beans are basically a choose-your-own-adventure side (or main).

 PrintSlow Cooker Pinto Beans